floweredscarf/su25/labs/lab11/index.md

 ## Exercise: `BinaryTree`

 The file `BinaryTree.java` defines a `BinaryTree` class and a `TreeNode` class.
-First, read over the code and then implement the following three methods.
+First, read over the code, as well as the implementations for `printPreorder` and `printInorder`.

-Note: you may use the `sampleTreeX` methods to generate sample trees to test the functions that you write.
-In addition, consider writing your own methods to generate more trees to test your code.
+Then, read over methods that generate sample trees (`sampleTreeX` methods) and try running the `main` method to understand how it works.
+In addition, consider adding more test cases to the `BinaryTreeTest.java`.

+Once you have understood the code, you can start working on the exercises below.

 ### Exercise 1: `height`